kylefmohr/bluesky-sms-service/README.md

 ### TODO:

+ - Support for people on other PDS's!
+This is a big one
+ - Add alternative entry points for messages
+   - WhatsApp
+   - Telegram
+   - Signal?
  - ~Move off of BigQuery, as it wasn't the right choice, especially due to the inability to delete entries for the first 90 minutes after they were created.~
    - ~Possibly Cloud Firestore~ Done
  - Use something better than Secret Manager as I don't think this is the right use-case for that service.
 Maybe OAuth?